Integrability and geometry of the Wynn recurrence

 and

 \end{Cor} \begin{Rem} Notice that the Wynn recurrence is valid in the more general context of the linear problem of the non-commutative discrete-time Toda equations.
 In the standard application to Pad\'{e} approximation we are looking for $R_{m,n}(t)$, $m,n\geq 0$ with the initial boundary data of consisting of $R_{m,-1}(t) = \infty$, $R_{m,0}(t) = F_m(t)$, and $R_{-1,n} = 0$.
-For the general case with $(m,n)\in\mathbb{Z}^2$ as the initial boundary date one can take, for example, the values of $R_{m,-1}$ and $R_{m,0}$ for $m\in\mathbb{Z}$. \end{Rem}
+For the general case with $(m,n)\in\mathbb{Z}^2$ as the initial boundary data one can take, for example, the values of $R_{m,-1}$ and $R_{m,0}$ for $m\in\mathbb{Z}$. \end{Rem}

-All the above results have their "transposed" version with reversed order of multiplication.
-The proof of the follwing result is left to the Reader as an excercise. \begin{Prop} (i) The compatibility of the linear system is provided by equations
+All the above results have their "transposed" versions with reversed order of multiplication, what is motivated by the theory of non-commutative right Pad\'{e} approximants (see Remark at the end of Section~\ref{sec:ncP}).
+By $\widetilde{W}_{m,n}$, $\widetilde{D}_{m,n}$, $\widetilde{E}_{m,n}$ and $\widetilde{\rho}_{m,n}$ let us denote the corresponding analogs of the functions appearing in Proposition~\ref{prop:WDE} and Corollary~\ref{cor:DErho}, whose "transposed" versions we discuss below in the general context of non-commutative discrete integrable systems (in particular, not restricting ourselves to the non-commutative right Pad\'{e} approximants).
+The proof of the following result is left to the Reader as an exercise. \begin{Prop} (i) The compatibility of the linear system is provided by equations

 (ii) The first equation \eqref{eq:ncT-1-r} of the nonlinear system can be resolved introducing the potential $\widetilde{\rho}_{m,n}$ such that